gemc/home/_documentation/materials/materials.md

 # Materials

-GEMC supports four ways to assign a material to a volume: referencing a Geant4 built-in, referencing a GEMC pre-built special material, composing by atom count, or composing by fractional mass.
+GEMC supports four ways to assign a material to a volume: referencing a Geant4 built-in, referencing a GEMC prebuilt special material, composing by atom count, or composing by fractional mass.
 Optical properties can be attached to any custom material.

 All custom materials are created with the `GMaterial` class.